Nathan-Omenge/energymap-ai/README.md

 - **Visualization:** React 19, Leaflet 1.9, Vite.
 - **Data formats:** GeoJSON (clusters, networks), CSV (scoring tables).

+## Documentation

+- **Release notes & architecture guide**: see `docs/README.md` for a detailed description of the upgraded pipeline, API, and front-end features, plus step-by-step setup instructions.

 ## License
 Specify your chosen license in this section (e.g., MIT, Apache 2.0).
 Replace this line once a license has been selected.